fastapi/fastapi/docs/tutorial/sql-databases.md

 ## File structure

-For these examples, let's say you have a directory `sql_app` with a structure like this:
+For these examples, let's say you have a directory named `my_super_project` that contains a sub-directory called `sql_app` with a structure like this:

 ```
 ├── sql_app